We encourage residents to take pride in their verges, to enhance the aesthetic value of their properties and the streetscape as a whole.

 When digging, be very careful not to damage the root system of any street trees.
 To achieve this, excavate by hand around the base of the tree and ensure no roots greater than 50mm diameter are damaged.

 Keep tools and other items off the road and footpath to prevent obstruction and safety hazards.
-The area must be kept safe at all times.
-If you need to temporarily close off part of the footpath, you’ll need to obtain an Authorisation to Alter a Public Road Permit from the Council before you do so.
+If you need to temporarily close off part of the footpath, you’ll need to obtain an Authorisation to Alter and Use a Public Road / Footpath from the Council before you do so.

 To prevent stormwater pollution, materials such as soil or mulch must be swept up from hard surfaces such as the footpath and gutter.

 When preparing the verge, ensure that soil levels are flush with the adjacent footpath or ideally, slightly lower.
-You are encouraged to shape the soil level into a slight depression in middle of verge.
-This will assist to collect water when it rains and will also assist to retain soil and mulch in place.
+You are encouraged to shape the soil level into a slight depression in the middle of the verge.
+This will help collect water when it rains and will also assist to retain soil and mulch in place.

 To help retain moisture and reduce weeds, consider applying mulch to a depth of 50-100 mm.
 However, ensure that mulch is not heaped around or placed against plant stems or tree trunks to avoid risk of decay and disease from excess moisture.

-Drip irrigation is permitted, however the pipework will need to go under the footpath at the resident’s expense and will need prior approval in the form of an Authorisation to Alter a Public Road Permit.
-Please note the footpath will need to be reinstated to match the original.
+Drip irrigation is permitted, however, the pipework will need to go under the footpath at the Authorisation Holder’s expense and will need prior approval from the Council (please complete the Authorisation to Alter and Use a Public Road / Footpath – Application Form).
 Ensure the irrigation system does not pose a trip hazard.
+Please also note that the footpath will need to be reinstated and irrigation removed upon expiry of this Authorisation.

-After planting it will be the residents’ ongoing responsibility to maintain the verge garden in a manner that is safe and tidy.
+After planting, it will be the Authorisation Holder’s ongoing responsibility to maintain the verge garden in a manner that is safe and tidy.
 This includes watering, mowing, weeding, pest and disease control, pruning and replacement of material/plants.

-To maintain safe sight lines for motorists, pedestrians and cyclists, the resident must keep plantings lower than 750mm in height.
-Also to maintain public safety, the resident must ensure that verge plantings do not encroach on the adjacent footpath or roadway.
+To maintain safe sight lines for motorists, pedestrians and cyclists, the Authorisation Holder must keep plantings lower than 750mm in height.
+Also to maintain public safety, the Authorisation Holder must ensure that verge plantings do not encroach onto the adjacent footpath or roadway.

 The Council encourages removing grass from the collar of street trees by hand or by spraying; edge trimmers are not recommended as the nylon cord can damage the trunk.